raselneck/kyoob/readme.md

 Where each parameter is separated by a space.
 (Strings are not yet supported.)

 Some built-in methods:
+* `terminal.hide` hides the terminal's output, but still allows commands to be entered.
+* `terminal.show` shows the terminal's output.
 * `camera.getpos` prints out the camera's position.
 * `camera.setpos X Y Z` sets the camera's position.
 * `camera.index` prints the camera's world index.
-* `terminal.hide` hides the terminal's output, but still allows commands to be entered.
-* `terminal.show` shows the terminal's output.
+* `world.reload` reloads the current world.
+* `terrain.hbias VALUE` sets the terrain generator's horizontal bias.
+* `terrain.vbias VALUE` sets the terrain generator's vertical bias.

 License
 -------